 Dr Niamh Gallagher

-Niamh Gallagher is the author of Ireland and the Great War: A Social and Political History (Bloomsbury, 2020), which won the Royal Historical Society's 2020 Whitfield Prize, and co-editor of The Political Thought of the Irish Revolution (Cambridge, 2022).
+Niamh Gallagher is author of Ireland and the Great War: A Social and Political History (Bloomsbury, 2019) which won the Royal Historical Society's 2020 Whitfield Prize, and co-editor of The Political Thought of the Irish Revolution (Cambridge, 2022).

-She lectures in the history of modern Britain and Ireland and convenes a range of courses across the undergraduate and postgraduate year groups.
-She is the co-editor of The Political Thought of the Irish Revolution with Professor Richard Bourke (forthcoming, CUP) and has written widely on the cultural and social history of the First World War.
-Her next major research project will be on the history of Ireland and the end of the British Empire.
+She lectures on the history of modern Britain and Ireland and convenes a range of courses across the undergraduate and postgraduate year groups.
+She has written on the cultural and social history of the First World War and is currently working on the history of Ireland and end of the British Empire.

-Late nineteenth and twentieth century political, social and cultural history; theories of nations and nationalism (and their limitations); the impact of war on society; the Irish in the British World; transnational and comparative histories; the history of immigrants and minorities; empires and imperialism; emigration and settlement; political thought; gender and class; memory and myth-making
+Late nineteenth and twentieth century political, social and cultural history; theories of nations and nationalism (and their limitations); the impact of war on society; the Irish in the British World; transnational, imperial and comparative histories; the history of immigrants and minorities; empires and imperialism; emigration and settlement; political thought; gender and class; memory and myth-making; commemoration; anti-state politics

 I supervise MPhil students in modern British and Irish political, social and cultural history from 1800 and welcome enquiries from students in these fields.
 Past students have written dissertations on: